rasibn/rasibn/README.md

 - Languages I am familar with are Go, Python, C++, Rust, Typescript, Kotlin, Java, Lua
 - Environment: neovim + i3

-## Focus
+## Current Focus
-- Getting better at frontend
+- Backend
-- Learning low-level programming with Rust
+- Making a compiler in Rust
-- Competitive programming

 <!--**Rasib0/Rasib0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: